 respondents to our annual survey reported that their household had at least one individual who was employed.
-The majority of these individuals reported earning low wages, lacking full-time hours, and not receiving employer benefits.

-\$15 Median hourly wage
+The majority of these individuals reported earning low wages, lacking full-time hours, and not receiving employer benefits. \$15 Median hourly wage more than 30% of income on housing respondents spending

-Median hours of work per week
+30 Median hours of work per week